Great Cobar mine: Cobar Copper Mining Company (1871–1875)

-In mid 1872, the workings were shallow, only 7 fathoms (42 feet down), and the copper ores being mined were mainly copper oxides and copper carbonates.
-Rich ore (30% copper) was taken to Louth to await transport by riverboat, to smelters in South Australia, when the of the Darling River water depth allowed it.
-Lower grade ore (15% copper) was stockpiled at the mine, pending the erection of smelters.
+In mid-1872, the workings were shallow, only 7 fathoms (42 feet down), and the copper ores being mined were mainly copper oxides and copper carbonates.
+Rich ore (30% copper) was taken to Louth to await transport by riverboat, to smelters in South Australia, when the water depth of the Darling River allowed it.
+Lower-grade ore (15% copper) was stockpiled at the mine, pending the erection of smelters.
 Six reverberatory furnaces were constructed, two in 1875 and another four in 1876.

 After the initial discovery, from 1870 to 1873, other prospectors made other claims in the area.
 These included the deposits that became the North Cobar and South Cobar mines, on the same line of lode as the Cobar mine, as well as a deposit further to the north, the CSA mine, and deposits to the south in the area that would later become Wrightville.
 The township of Cobar began to become a more permanent settlement.